JehnenS/FinTextSim-LLM/README.md

 ## Implications
 The results demonstrate that topic-specific sentiment extracted from corporate disclosures provides economically meaningful and persistent signals for financial prediction.
-Integrating FinTextSim-LLM outputs with traditional fundamentals improves classification accuracy, probability calibration, and downstream portfolio performance.
+Integrating FinTextSim-LLM outputs with traditional fundamentals improves probability calibration, and downstream portfolio performance.
 Hedge strategies based on enriched textual features generate large and statistically significant excess returns at formation and remain profitable over subsequent horizons, consistent with slow market incorporation of narrative information.
 These findings suggest that qualitative disclosures encode durable, forward-looking signals that complement accounting data and can be deployed in scalable, transparent forecasting systems for real-world financial applications.